Photos of Brits Caught Off Guard on the Street

 Street photography wasn’t something that was that attractive to me.
 I was never a big Cartier-Bresson fan.
 I just found I enjoyed taking photographs of what’s around me.
 Sometimes I find it hard calling it street photography because a lot of it’s not on the streets, and there’s personal stuff drifting into it.
 And that’s why instead of calling it observations it’s called reflections.

 I’m kind of battling with this series at the moment and I know it’s getting to where I want it to be.
 Once, there was a woman wearing a pink sari and behind her was a pink double decker bus.
 What are the chances?
 But I took it out of the series because it’s really obvious.
-It’s just a color thing going on.
-If I’ve seen it before, it’s a perspective trick, a color trick or visual trick, and there’s nothing being said, then I pull it out.
-And that’s why my work isn’t street photography—street photography is always visual play.
+It’s just a colour thing going on.
+If I’ve seen it before, it’s a perspective trick, a colour trick or visual trick and there’s nothing being said, then I pull it out.
+And that’s why my work isn’t street photography – street photography is always visual play.

 Thanks, Ali.